 - NO Weapon or weapon accessories of any kind, real or fictional (including whips, lightsabers, pocket knives, pepper spray, fireworks, fake weapons/props, etc.)

 - Accessible camping locations are available for those with accessibility needs.
 Campsites include close access to paths, entrances, exits, shuttles, accessible restrooms, and accessible showers.

 - Accessible camping spots are available on a first come, first served basis.
 Registering helps us prepare for your group and plan our accessible camping area.
-To reserve an ADA camping spot, please fill out the ADA Camping Registration Form.

 - Accessible transportation will be available to take Okeechobeeings to different locations throughout the campground.
 Please visit the Camping Access Center, where you can check in and receive your wristband for all accessible viewing platforms.